sohamch08/dotfiles/README.md

 # dotfiles
-All my dotfiles in my Fedora 35 -> Now in Manjaro
+All my dotfiles in my Fedora 35 -> Now in Manjaro KDE